Trip Facts

 Meals: Breakfast, Lunch, and Dinner

-Today’s trek is shorter to help your body acclimatize properly.
-Since we’re now above 3,000 m, it’s important to take it slow and allow time to adjust to the altitude.
+Today’s trek is shorter to help your body acclimatize, as we are now above 3,000 meters.
+Take your time and move at a steady pace to adjust comfortably to the altitude.

 After leaving Thyangsyap, the valley opens up into wide yak pastures.
-Along the way, we pass the site of the old village of Langtang.
-The trail now climbs over the landslide debris, where a memorial stands to honor those who lost their lives.
+Along the way, we pass the site of the old Langtang Village.
+The trail then ascends over the landslide debris, where a memorial stands to honor those who lost their lives.

 Day 07: Trek to Kyanjin Gompa